 Please refer to the examination regulations and information on enrollment on the study coordination page (there are also semester-specific notices on the subject cooperation agreement).

-What are the requirements for a Bachelor's degree programme to be considered subject-related?
+What are the requirements for a Bachelor's degree program to be considered subject-related?

 What options do I have to make up for the basic knowledge in the subject Microeconomics?

-It is possible to take the compulsory module "Advanced Microeconomics" in the third semester instead of the first semester and to bring forward a suitable elective module for it (an elective module that does not require attendance of the corresponding compulsory module).
-This gives you the time to acquire basic knowledge through self-study.
 The Bachelor lecture Microeconomics takes place in the summer term and can be attended if necessary with the approval of the responsible lecturer; however, it is not possible to acquire credit points here.
-This alternative study plan may conflict with a planned stay abroad.
 In the second and first week before the beginning of the semester, a blocked course is offered that teaches/repeats the main topics of the Bachelor Microeconomics.
 If you have further questions, you can also contact the Microeconomics Chair directly.

 As literature for a self-study of the basics of microeconomics we recommend: